-There are four companies which provide direct travel services from Koh Samui to Khao Sok National Park.
-The cost and quality of the service varies from company to company, although they all follow roughly the same route which is a ferry to Surat Thani and then a bus or minivan to the southern entrance to Khao Sok National Park, where there are plenty of guesthouses where you can stay in relative comfort.
+There are several companies which provide direct travel services from Koh Samui to Khao Sok National Park.
+The cost and quality of the service varies from company to company, although they all follow roughly the same route which is a ferry to Surat Thani and then a bus or minivan to the Western entrance to Khao Sok National Park, where there are plenty of guesthouses where you can stay in relative comfort.
 Accommodation within the national park itself is a lot more basic.

 |Koh Samui||Khao Sok||Cost||Company|

-Buy Tickets to Khao Sok
+Buy Tickets from Koh Samui to Khao Sok

 Use the Search Box to buy your tickets from Koh Samui to Khao Sok National Park.